uvarc/accord/docs/security.md

 ## Closed Environemnts

-ACCORD environments have no outbound connectivity to the Internet other than whitelisted library and tool repositories (yum, PyPi, CPAN, CRAN).
+ACCORD environments have no outbound connectivity to the Internet other than whitelisted library and tool repositories (PyPi, CPAN, CRAN).
 Connections to tools such as GitHub and external APIs are disallowed.

 We are considering implementing a local source control tool in the future.

 ## Encryption

 All connectivity to ACCORD environments is encrypted using SSL over HTTPS.
 Plain-text (unencrypted) access is prohibited.